NebsterSK/pe/README.md

 ## Logbook API

-File `_dev/logbook.http` contains example requests for Logbook API.
+File `_dev/api/logbook.http` contains example requests for Logbook API.

-*May the Force be with you!*

 ## Tests

 Run `php artisan test` to execute the tests.

+*Do or do not, there is no try.*